malcolm-kee/malcolm-kee/workshops/react-testing/05-testing-redux-and-router/testing-redux-and-router.md

 ---
-title: Testing React Component with Redux or React Router
+title: Testing with Redux or React Router
 description: Test the behavior of a React component that use Redux or React Router
 date: '2020-02-25'
 objectives: